alexle/alexle.github.com/posts/training-marathon.markdown

 ###Week 9 - 13mi LSD###

 I had mixed emotions approaching my last week of training.
-I was relieved to make it through the 9 weeks intact.
-I was thrilled with the progress I made.
-Yet, a part of me had grown accustomed to the weekly LSDs and the challenges each week presented.
+Relieved to make it through the 9 weeks intact.
+Thrilled with the progress I made.
+Yet, sad that it was over.
+A part of me had grown accustomed to the weekly LSDs and the challenges each week presented.
 What was I going to do with my Saturdays now?

 There was no theme to the final LSD.
 Some sections were fast.
 Others were easy and day-dreamy.
 I even struggled a bit during the end.
-It was a nice culmination of all the weeks of training.
+It was a nice combination of all the weeks of training.

 Looking back, it was a transforming 9 weeks.
 I found a good fueling and pacing strategy.
 I ran more miles in a month than I did all [last year][2].
 I even PR'd my 5k, 10k, AND half-marathon!
 In some ways, I've already won and will be happy no matter what the results of the marathon are.
 Only one week left, I can't wait.